-[I]t seems clear that, in all cases, one trustee will be liable for the acts of the other trustee or trustees if he or she withdraws his or opposition and permits the go forward. act to At law, co-trustees common were considered sureties for each other, guaranteeing faithful performance to the beneficiaries.
-If one trustee simply acts without consent of the remaining trustees, and the co-trustees are held jointly and severally liable to the beneficiary for the acts of one of them, the co-trustees who were not equally at fault may be entitled to indemnity from the defaulting co-trustee.
+[I]t seems clear that, in all cases, one trustee will be liable for the acts of the other trustee or trustees if he or she withdraws his or her opposition and permits the act to At go forward. common law. co-trustees were considered sureties for each other, guaranteeing faithful performance to the beneficiaries.
+If one trustee simply acts without the consent of the remaining trustees, and the co-trustees are held jointly and severally liable to the beneficiary for the acts of one of them, the co-trustees who were not equally at fault may be entitled to indemnity from the defaulting co-trustee.

-4 Texas Probate, Estate and Trust Administration § 84.08.
+4 TEXAS PROBATE, ESTATE AND TRUST Administration § 84.08.